Why is Good Documentation Important in Nursing Homes? Common Mistakes and Legal Significance

 Medical Records – Common Mistakes to Avoid

-• Failure to record pertinent health or drug information: Not documenting food and drug allergies, diseases, or chronic health problems that the patient has could result in the nurse being accused of negligence.
+1. 1.
+Not recording pertinent health or drug information: Effective charting means avoiding fragmented documentation and providing information necessary for the continuity of care.
+It’s necessary to document food and drug allergies, diseases, or chronic health problems.
 Nurses should record such information in their notes and on the admission sheet, and alert other staff members to do so.
+Not doing so could result in the nurse being accused of negligence.

-• Making entries on the wrong chart: Recording on the wrong chart can occur, for example, if two patients have same last name, share same room, suffer the same condition, or see the same doctor.
-As this error becomes part of a permanent record, the healthcare provider cannot escape legal liability.
-Such errors can be avoided by flagging the patients’ names on charts and medication records and checking their identity before giving medications.
+6. 6.
+Making entries on the wrong chart: Recording on the wrong chart can occur, for example, if two patients have same last name, share same room, suffer the same condition, or see the same doctor.
+This error can become part of a permanent record, resulting negligence and medical malpractice.
+Best practice is to highlight patients’ names on charts and medication records and check their identity before administering medications.

-• Failure to document adverse reactions to drugs: Nurses should be vigilant for adverse effects in patients.
-Certain drugs can cause harmful reactions in some patients.
+8. 8.
+Failure to document adverse reactions to drugs: Nurses should be vigilant for adverse effects in patients.
+Certain drugs can lead to harmful reactions in some patients.
 Nurses should document such adverse reactions and follow them with the physician.

-• Errors or negligence in transcribing physician orders: Nurses receive physician orders face-to-face, and via telephone or voicemail.
+9. 9.
+Errors or negligence in transcribing physician orders: Nurses receive physician orders face-to-face, and via telephone or voicemail.
 These verbal orders should be transcribed into the patient’s medical record or onto a prescription pad as they are being communicated.
 Nurses can be held responsible if they transcribe or carry out an order as it is written or if they suspect something is wrong.
 For instance, entering “hyper” instead of “hypo” or vice versa, and typing “he” instead of “she” are common EHR-related transcription mistakes.
 Outsourcing medical transcription is a feasible strategy when it comes to avoiding such documentation errors.
-Experienced medical transcriptionists are knowledgeable about medications, procedures, and activities to detect and avoid such mistakes.
+As they are knowledgeable about medications, terminology, and procedures, experienced medical transcriptionist can detect and avoid such mistakes.
 They will only use abbreviations that are on the hospital’s approved list of abbreviations.

-• Illegible or incomplete records: This is another documentation disaster.
+10. 10.
+Illegible or incomplete records: This is another documentation disaster.
 Incomplete documentation can affect patient safety.
-According to an AHIMA article, not recording a patient’s chief complaint is a common documentation weak spot.
-Specificity and completeness in documentation is crucial not only to avoid legal issues but also to ensure proper reimbursement.
+Specificity and completeness in documentation is crucial to avoid legal issues as well as to ensure proper reimbursement.

 Infographics